 Looking for fresh ideas for your curriculum?

-Join us this October to explore the work of Chicago-based artists Michael Rakowitz and Amanda Williams in their respective exhibitions, Michael Rakowitz: Backstroke of the West and Chicago Works: Amanda Williams, discuss classroom implications, and connect with colleagues.
-Teacher Tours are led by MCA Artist Guides, who are experts at using inquiry and dialogue to engage students in learning about contemporary art and ideas.
+Join us this March to explore the first major survey of the work of groundbreaking, multidisciplinary artist Howardena Pindell, discuss classroom implications, and connect with colleagues.
+Teacher Tours are led by MCA Artist Guides who are experts at using inquiry and dialogue to engage students in learning about contemporary art and ideas.

 Support for teacher programs at the MCA is generously provided by the Polk Bros.
 Foundation.
 Additional support is provided by Discover.